 - The Rewards earning period runs from Jan.
 1 through Oct.
-31. - Personal Wellness Coaching, Missions and Disease Management take time to complete - plan accordingly to complete these activities by Oct.
+31. - Coaching programs, Missions and Disease Management take time to complete plan accordingly to complete these activities by Oct.
 31. - Points are not awarded for partially completed programs and do not roll over to another year.